-→ the nucleation of new crystals at the surface of a sufficiently rapidly growing crystal & very large negative pressure can develop in Condition for cavitation actually to occur is that the radius of the growing crystal should be above its critical nucleation radius (AT~175C) when the cavitation pressure reached.
+→ the nucleation of new crystals at the surface of a sufficiently rapidly growing crystal & very large negative pressure can develop in the liquid adjacent to the growing crystal → cavitation → Nucleation

+Condition for cavitation actually to occur is that the radius of the growing crystal should be above its critical nucleation radius ( $\Delta T \sim 175^{\circ}C$ ) when the cavitation pressure reached.

 As the crystal grows, the negative pressure passes through max. value.